BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

-#### The relay chain
+#### The Relay Chain

-The relay chain is the heart of Polkadot Network, and is responsible for shared security, consensus and interoperability between all Polkadot chains!
+The Relay Chain is the heart of Polkadot Network, and is responsible for shared security, consensus and interoperability between all Polkadot chains!
 Polkadot uses the Relay Chain primarily to:

 * Validate transactions
 * Nominate Validatators to validate transactions